ImperiusSha/AirGuardian/README.md

 ## **Mobile Installation and Testing**
 **Prerequisites for Mobile**

-Install the Ionic CLI and Cordova globally: `npm install -g ionic capacitor`.
+Install the Ionic CLI and Capacitor globally: `npm install -g ionic capacitor`.
 Set up a development environment for Android/iOS.

 **Installation and Testing on Mobile Devices**